 The Fund has not adopted a written policy relating to the identification and nomination of women Board members and executive officers.
-At the next opportunity, the Compensation and Corporate Governance Committee will identify, evaluate and recommend candidates with the goal of creating a Board that consists of individuals with a high level of financial literacy, extensive knowledge of the Fund business and industry and relevant CEO/President and risk oversight experience.
-Consideration will be given to all factors it deems relevant in the process of identifying candidates, including the representation of women and diversity as a whole.
+The Compensation and Corporate Governance Committee identifies, evaluates and recommends candidates with the goal of creating a Board that consists of individuals with a high level of financial literacy, extensive knowledge of the Fund business and industry and relevant CEO/President and risk oversight experience.
+Consideration is given to all factors it deems relevant in the process of identifying candidates, including the representation of women and diversity as a whole.
 The Fund's current executive officers all have long tenures at their positions with experience and expertise in their respective positions.
 If the opportunity arises, a Fund's executive officer will be chosen with the goal of obtaining the most qualified candidate also with consideration given to the representation of women and diversity as a whole.

 The Fund has not adopted targets regarding women representation on the Boards and instead utilizes its regular assessments in addressing Board composition.
 The Fund has not adopted targets regarding women in executive officers' positions as it selects candidates based on the most relevant skill sets.
-None of the Fund's directors and executive officers are women however, 9 of the 30 senior management team members (30%) are women and 2 of the past 6 vacancies have been filled with women.
+One of the Fund's directors and no executive officers and 11 of the 37 senior management team members (30%) are women.